bobriat/bitcoin_utxo/README.md

 ## Run

-Find and retrieve any unsspent outouts on Blockchain.info API for a bitcoin address" Call the program by calling "python bitcoin_utxo/find.py"
+Find and retrieve any unsspent outouts on Blockchain.info API for a bitcoin address Call the program by calling "python bitcoin_utxo/find.py"

 Send to PK